Dinosaur Dogs

 We love looking at all the funny costumes people come up with.
 But some of the best costumes are worn by dogs.
-Last Saturday, New York City held its 31st annual Halloween Dog Parade, where dogs got to march around in costume.
-Dog costumes included airplane pilots, Captain America, and even a Chia Pet.
-Each year Americans spend $350 million dressing up their pets, more than a third as much as the $950 million they spend on costumes for their kids.
+Each year Americans spend $350 million dressing up pets – compared to $950 million they spend on costumes for kids.
 And the funny part is, some of those kids dressed up as dogs!
 When you do the math, either way it adds up to a lot of fuzz and fur.

-Wee ones: How many dog dinosaurs do you see in the picture?
+Wee ones: How many dogs do you see in the picture?

 Little kids: If you have 5 dogs dressed up as dinosaurs, how many more dinosaur costumes would you need to have 8 in total?
 Bonus: If you had 2 dogs posing as dinosaurs and 2 real dinosaurs, how many legs would they have altogether?
 (Count only the real legs, not the costume ones.)